Lawsuit naming Sean 'Diddy' Combs as co-defendant alleges his son sexually assaulted woman on yacht - KESQ

 The lawsuit seeks damages to be determined at trial.

 Christian Combs is also a musical artist whose song “Can’t Stop Won’t Stop” with Kodak Black topped Billboard’s Mainstream R&B Hip-Hop charts in 2022.
-He was at his father’s Los Angeles home during last week’s searches, during which he and his brother were handcuffed, but were not arrested.
+He was at his father’s Los Angeles home during last week’s searches, during which he and his brother were handcuffed but not arrested.

-The producer Jones’ lawsuit, filed by the same attorney as O’Marcaigh’s in February, includes allegations that Sean Combs coerced him to solicit prostitutes and pressured him to have sex with them.
+The producer Jones’ federal lawsuit, filed in February by Tyrone Blackburn, the same attorney as O’Marcaigh’s suit, includes allegations that Sean Combs coerced him to solicit prostitutes and pressured him to have sex with them.

+Dyer’s statement said the newest lawsuit is “filled with the same kind of manufactured lies and irrelevant facts we’ve come to expect from Blackburn.”

+He pointed out that U.S. District Judge Denise L. Cote criticized Blackburn in a separate lawsuit on Wednesday and referred him to a disciplinary committee for a “pattern of behavior” where he “improperly files cases in federal court to garner media attention, embarrass defendants with salacious allegations, and pressure defendants to settle quickly.”

+Blackburn responded in an email that “a referral is not a sanction” and the statement from Combs’ lawyer was an attempt to “deflect and distract.”

+“Christian Combs sexually assaulted Ms. O’Marcaigh, and we have it on tape,” Blackburn said.

-It was one of several lawsuits that have brought public scrutiny to the music and business mogul, beginning with a November lawsuit from his former protege and girlfriend, the R&B singer Cassie, which alleged years of sexual abuse, including rape.
+Several lawsuits have brought public scrutiny to the music and business mogul, beginning with a November suit from his former protege and girlfriend, the R&B singer Cassie, which alleged years of sexual abuse, including rape.
 It was settled the following day.

 Combs and his attorneys have denied all of the lawsuits’ allegations.